 Cross Beam – Correct beam length for your application is calculated by adding the widths of the pallet loads plus a 5″ side clearance between upright and pallet, and 6″ between pallet loads.

 Wire Mesh Decking – Wire decking provides added safety to your rack system.
-Our wire decking manufacturers are seperate from our pallet rack manufacturers, and the size of your decking will depend on the size of the pallet rack system.
+Our wire decking manufacturers are separate from our pallet rack manufacturers, and the size of your decking will depend on the size of the pallet rack system.

 How to Calculate Beam Deflection